mammasmias/ARTn-Plugin/README.md

 # plugin-ARTn

 This is a working repository of the current version of the plugin-ARTn; currently it can be used with Quantum ESPRESSO and LAMMPS.
-This code has been developped in collaboration by Matic Poberznic, Miha Gunde, Nicolas Salles and Antoine Jay.
+This code has been developed in collaboration by Matic Poberznic, Miha Gunde, Nicolas Salles and Antoine Jay.

-The repository is developped on [GiLab](https://gitlab.com/mammasmias/artn-plugin) and a copy of the `master` branch is on [GitHub](https://github.com/mammasmias/ARTn-Plugin).
+The repository is developed on [GiLab](https://gitlab.com/mammasmias/artn-plugin) and a copy of the `master` branch is on [GitHub](https://github.com/mammasmias/ARTn-Plugin).
 Please put your issue on [GiLab](https://gitlab.com/mammasmias/artn-plugin).

 <img src="./.extra/ARTn_workflow-1.png" alt="ARTn-Plugin Work Flow" width="400" size="auto" />